-My novel, Ghost Maven, published in October, was written in Monterey Bay, California, where I was working for two years for National Geographic Television.
+My novel, The Haunting of Alice May, published in March 2019, was written in Monterey Bay, California, where I was working for two years for National Geographic Television.

 In the novel, 16 year-old Alice Parker moves to Pacific Grove, California, with her father and little sister after her mother dies.
 Whilst kayaking in the bay, she paddles towards a mysterious island in the bay, but capsizes and is drowning when a young man, Henry Raphael, magically appears, delivering her safely to the beach.
 Against all rules they see each other.